MobileNativeFoundation/bluepill/ARCHITECTURE.md

 - `otool --help`
 	- `otool -L /bin/ls`
 	- Gives OS a memory map telling it where to load the libraries in app code
+	- <TODO> Move these tips and tricks to a separate doc
 - Dynamic Loader can inject libraries *before* app loads its dynamic libraries
 	- `DYLD_INSERT_LIBRARIES`
 	- So `libXCTestBundleInject.dylib` gets injected before App runs